DCjanus/ratelimit/README.md

 # ratelimit - a token bucket ratelimiter for rust

-ratelimit provides a token bucket ratelimiter which can be used by a single thread, or shared across threads by using a channel to push tokens to the ratelimiter
+ratelimit provides a token bucket ratelimiter which can be used by a single thread, or shared across threads;

 The API documentation of this library can be found at [docs.rs/ratelimit](https://docs.rs/ratelimit/).